• Skip to primary navigation

 Fresh noodles don’t take much time to cook - just 1 - 1 ½ minutes!
 The trick though, is that you don’t want to add all your noodles at once.
 You have much more control of the noodle texture if you cook a few stands at a time.
 This also helps prevent them from sticking together while cooking!

 Needless to say, noodles are so versatile!
 They’re deliciously chewy and soak up flavor like a sponge!
-A couple of my favorite ways to enjoy them are in my 10-Minute Garlic Chili Noodles or 10-Minute Sesame Noodles recipes.
+A couple of my favorite ways to enjoy them are in my 10-Minute Garlic Chili Noodles for spicy lovers, spicy Peanut Butter Noodles made with pantry staples, or 10-Minute Sesame Noodles recipes with a drizzle of homemade garlic chili oil for a spicy kick.

 Hand-Pulled Noodle Recipe